-Fast forward again to present day, and this mind-boggling technology is quickly becoming the preferred delivery method of high-speed internet providers and consumers alike.
+Fast forward again to present day, and this mind-boggling technology is quickly becoming the preferred delivery method of high-speed internet service providers and consumers alike.
 Interested in getting on the fiber bandwagon?
+Want to know the answer to "What is fiber optic internet?"
 In this guide, I'll provide you with the basics of fiber optic internet, how it works, and where you can get it.

 What is Fiber Optic Internet? - In This Guide